minifigmaster125/minifigmaster125.github.io/src/posts/a-walk-down-creativity-lane.md

 burn with less vigor.

 I made a choice a long time ago, and stayed the course.
 The choice presented itself once more.
-This time, I have chosen differently.
+This time, I chose differently.

 No man steps in the same river twice.
 For it is not the same river,